bitcointranscripts/bitcointranscripts/wasabi-research-club/checking-bitcoin-balances-privately.md

 This is a kind of class in computation.
 So how can we make it feasible or practical for them?
 And long term, I think I would like to see an open standard for PIR for this data.
-So what we want is something that's not tied to a company or a person or an organization, but just kind of ideally, like maybe a BIP or something that allows us to not tie ourselves to any particular scheme and do this PAR thing as an extension of our current way doing a get block RPC or whatever.
+So what we want is something that's not tied to a company or a person or an organization, but just kind of ideally, like maybe a BIP or something that allows us to not tie ourselves to any particular scheme and do this PIR thing as an extension of our current way doing a get block RPC or whatever.
 Would you like me to just go through the homomorphic encryption step?
 Because I got the idea.